 - 2.A.
 Authority These rules are promulgated by the Supreme Court pursuant to the authority vested by section 5(3) of article VI of the state constitution, and in fulfillment of the requirements of section 13-3-105 C.R.S. and shall comply with state and federal law.
 The State Court Administrator, or designee, shall establish such procedures as may be necessary to implement these rules. - 2.B.
 Scope These rules shall apply to all employees of the Judicial Department whose positions are within the job classification and compensation plan established by these rules pursuant to section 13-3-105, C.R.S. and section 5(3) of article VI of the Colorado constitution.
 Contract Employees are governed by these rules and their employment contract.
 Certain rights afforded by these rules are not applicable to all employees and the employee should check each rule for its applicability to that employee.
+Employees are responsible for reviewing and familiarizing themselves with these rules, including applicable Chief Judge Orders and Directives, policies, procedures, and guidelines.
+Employees are expected to abide by these provisions, regardless of whether they have reviewed them.
+It is the employee's responsibility to seek clarification from their Administrative Authority or the Division of Human Resources if they have any questions.
+Failure to adhere to these rules may result in appropriate action.

 These rules shall not apply to persons who perform services for the Judicial Department as independent contractors.
-These rules shall not apply to employees of the Office of Attorney Regulation Counsel; Office of the Presiding Disciplinary Judge; Office of Judicial Performance; Board of Continuing Legal and Judicial Education; Board of Law Examiners; Office of Attorney Registration; Judicial Discipline Commission; Office of Alternate Defense Counsel; Office of the Child's Representative; Office of the Public Defender; Independent Ethics Commission; Office of Respondent Parents' Counsel; Office of the Child Protection Ombudsmen; Office of Public Guardianship or any other office established under an authority other than that vested in the Supreme Court by Colo.
+These rules shall not apply to employees of the Office of Administrative Services for Independent Agencies, Office of Attorney Regulation Counsel; Office of the Presiding Disciplinary Judge; Office of Judicial Performance; Board of Continuing Legal and Judicial Education; Board of Law Examiners; Office of Attorney Registration; Judicial Discipline Commission; Office of Alternate Defense Counsel; Office of the Child's Representative; Office of the Public Defender; Independent Ethics Commission; Office of Respondent Parents' Counsel; Office of the Child Protection Ombudsmen; Office of Public Guardianship or any other office established under an authority other than that vested in the Supreme Court by Colo.
 Const. art.
 VI, sec.
 5(3).